Tricky c questions and answers

 Explanation:

-Return type of printf function is integer which returns number of character it prints including blank spaces.
-So printf function inside if condition will return 13.
-In if condition any non- zero number means true so else part will not execute.
+The return type of the printf function in C is an integer, representing the number of characters it prints, including blank spaces.
+In the context of an if condition, the printf function will return 13.
+In C, any non-zero value is considered true, so the else part will not be executed.

 61 comments: